ashokdahal/GISTDA-Course/README.md

 <img src="Course Details/Content.png" alt="Course Content"/>

 # Material
-This provides codes for the practical sessions of the AI for Urban Flooding course given by Ashok Dahal.
+This provides codes for the practical sessions of "Geo-AI for Remote Sensing Professionals" course given by Ashok Dahal.
 To open each excercise click on the following links:

 ## Day 1 Practice from Scikit-Learn
 ### 1.1 Least Squares